-- 1 Commission finds no reason to believe that Representative McAdams violated 52 U.S.C. - 2 § 30104(b)(2), (4) and 11 C.F.R. § 104.3(b). - B. The Commission Dismisses the Allegations that John and Kristi Cumming Made Excessive Contributions in Their Children's Names

-The Complaint alleges that the contributions made to the Committee by

-- 7 who was either 16 or 17 at the time, and a , who were both 14, may - have been contributions made in their names by their parents, John and Kristi Cumming.
+- recommend that the Commission find no reason to believe that Representative McAdams - 2 violated 52 U.S.C. § 30104(b)(2), (4) and 11 C.F.R. § 104.3(b). - B. The Commission Should Dismiss the Allegations that John and Kristi Cumming Made Excessive Contributions in Their Children's Names - The Complaint alleges that the contributions made to the Committee by - 7 who was either 16 or 17 at the time, and , who were both 14, may - 8 have been contributions made in their names by their parents, John and Kristi Cumming.
 27 - 9 Although the Complaint acknowledges that the contributions may have been lawful, the - 10 Complaint relies upon circumstantial evidence to argue that John and Kristi Cumming made - contributions in their children's names.
 First, the children all made maximum contributions of - \$2,700 on or around the same day, April 28, 2018, the day of the Utah Democratic Convention; - second, their parents also made maximum contributions; and third, the children had little or no - 14 history of making political contributions.